 Esther plays the 1704 “Prince Obolensky” Stradivarius, generously lent to her by a private collector.

-James Feddeck, Esther Yoo (viool) & Miguel da Silva (altviool)
+James Feddeck, Esther Yoo (viool) & Rosalind Ventris (altviool)

 Hugh Wolff & Esther Yoo (viool)